apfohl/apfohl/README.md

 Hello, my name is Andreas Pfohl and I'm a full-stack software developer with 7+ years of experience from Magdeburg in Germany.
 Though I started coding on quite some projects during my studies I did a lot of passion projects for way longer back starting in high school.
 Most of my experience comes from working at the [bridgefield GmbH](https://bridgefield.de/) (5+ years), where I worked in several fields like the automotive industry, heavy machinery industry, security asset management, and many more.
 I developed software components from all parts of the stack: server backends, web frontends, native clients, databases, software libraries, just to name the obvious candidates.

-Currently I'm on-boarding at [OpenProject](https://www.openproject.org/) as a full-stack software developer.
+I'm currently on-boarding at [OpenProject](https://www.openproject.org/) as a full-stack software developer.

 - 🔭 I’m currently working on [pass](https://github.com/apfohl/pass).
 - 📖 I'm currently reading *Functional Programming in C#* by **Enrico Buonanno**.